Germain Kapela

-Germain Mbiyavanga Kapela (born 19 May 2002) is a French footballer who plays as a left-back for Championnat National 2 side Andrézieux.
+Germain Mbiyavanga Kapela (born 19 May 2002) is a French footballer who plays as a left-back for Championnat National 1 side Blois.

 Career

 Kapela was a product of the Reims youth academy, before moving to Chambly in 2020.
 He made his professional debut with Chambly in a 1–0 Ligue 2 loss to Clermont on 13 February 2021.

-On July 6, 2024, Kapela signed with Championnat National 2 side Andrézieux-Bouthéon FC.
+On July 6, 2024, Kapela signed with Championnat National 2 side Andrézieux.